hickst/intend4/README.md

   Ensure it is executable and in your path.

-- To run Intend4 with the **Apptainer** script, download the `intend4_hpc.sh` bash script file:
+- To run Intend4 using **Apptainer**, download the `intend4_hpc.sh` bash script file:

    `wget https://github.com/hickst/intend4/raw/main/intend4_hpc.sh`

+  (If wget does not work for you, then put the address  https://raw.githubusercontent.com/hickst/intend4/main/intend4_hpc.sh into your browser and right-click to save a copy of the script )

    Substitute `intend4_hpc.sh` for `intend4.sh` anywhere the documentation and examples refer to `intend4.sh`.

+- To download the test dataset `BIDS_MRI.zip`:
+  - Select this link for [the BIDS_MRI.zip file](https://bitbucket.org/dpat/neuro4rii/src/main/data/BIDS_MRI.zip):
-- Download the dataset: [BIDS_MRI.zip](https://bitbucket.org/dpat/neuro4rii/src/main/data/BIDS_MRI.zip): Choose `Open raw` under the `...` on the right and the file should download.
-It includes 5 subjects, using the BIDS file structure, all with *dwi*, *fmap*, and *func* directories, but the image files are empty so the dataset is tiny (~100 Kb).
+  - Choose `Open raw` under the `...` on the right and the file should download.

+  The `BIDS_MRI.zip` file includes 5 subjects, using the BIDS file structure, all with *dwi*, *fmap*, and *func* directories, but the image files are empty so the dataset is tiny (~100 Kb).

 - Alternatively, you can use `wget` to retrieve the zip file:

   `wget https://bitbucket.org/dpat/neuro4rii/raw/main/data/BIDS_MRI.zip`

-- Unzip the BIDS_MRI.zip file and navigate to the BIDS_MRI/data directory.
+- Unzip the `BIDS_MRI.zip` file and navigate to the `BIDS_MRI/data` directory.

 ### **Step 2**: Learn to Run the **Intend4** container on Test Data

 - The script assumes you are running from your **BIDS data directory**!
-  This is the directory where your NIfTI BIDS data and the dataset_description.json reside.
+  This is the directory where your NIfTI BIDS data and the `dataset_description.json` reside.

 ```
 BIDS_MRI